Contentify/Contentify/daux/docs/Development/Blade.md

 ## Layouts

 Templates may contain HTML code or HTML code snippets.
-Layouts are special templates: They contain complete HTML pages, including tags like <head> and <body>.
+Layouts are special templates: They contain complete HTML pages, including tags like &lt;head> and &lt;body>.

 ## Templates Versus Controllers